 Here is the Virginia Water Central News Grouper’s monthly water-status report on precipitation, stream flow, and drought, as of the end of January 2017.
 The Virginia Water Resources Research Center thanks the agencies mentioned below for providing the data and maps used in this post.
 Icons for precipitation, stream flow, and drought are by George Wills of Blacksburg, Va. (https://www.etsy.com/people/BlacksburgArt).
 For previous monthly water status reports, please see this link: https://vawatercentralnewsgrouper.wordpress.com/?s=Water+Status.

-Here are National Weather Service (NWS) preliminary (still needing verification) precipitation totals for January 2016 at 11 Virginia or near-Virginia locations, along with the normal for this month of the year at each location.
-Also shown are the precipitation totals at each location for the previous 12 months and the normal annual precipitation for each location.
+Here are National Weather Service (NWS) preliminary (still needing verification) precipitation totals for January 2017 at 11 Virginia or near-Virginia locations, along with the “normal” (three-decade average) for this month of the year at each location.
+Also shown are the precipitation totals at each location for the previous 12 months and the annual precipitation normals for each location.
 All values are in inches.

 1 – The Bluefield location is the Mercer County, W. Va., airport, near the Va.-W.Va. state line.